isabelstoddart/data-structures/wa01/README.md

+# Weekly assignment 1
-**Code for weekly assignment 1 for data structures taken at Parsons School of Design**
+### For data structures at Parsons School of Design

 This code reads in provided urls and prints them out into text files.

-For this assignment, I started by using this sample code, included below, to take in each url and print them out into a text file:
+For this assignment, I started by using this sample code, included below, to take in each url and print them out into a text file

+## Starter Code
     var request = require('request');
     var fs = require('fs');